open/close all folders

-- They must also never cooperate with authorities in any way and must serve out prison sentences without complaint - hence the vow of Omerta.
+- They must also never cooperate with authorities in any way, never be seen shaking around with cops, and must serve out prison sentences without complaint - hence the vow of Omerta.

 - Members are not allowed to commit adultery with another family member's wife, daughter or girlfriend.

 - No one can present himself directly to another member of La Cosa Nostra.
 There must be a third person to do it.

 - Made men must abstain from both using and selling drugs of any kind, though this rule has oftentimes been ignored.